This post may include affiliate links.

 Get this sent to your inbox, plus get new recipes from us every week!

-Looking for a sauce that works for vegetables, chicken, fish and everything in between?
-This garlic butter sauce tastes like pure gold, and it’s the dipping and drizzling sauce you’ve been waiting for.
-It’s rich and salty, with a burst of pure garlic flavor.
-This one takes just 5 minutes to whip up, and it’s easy to make a double batch that lasts for weeks.
+It’s the dipping and drizzling sauce you’ve been waiting for; rich and salty, with a burst of pure garlic flavor.
+This one takes just 5 minutes to whip up, and it’s easy to double-batch and keep for weeks.
 Here’s how to make this simple sauce!

 • Garlic cloves: For best results, always use fresh garlic!
 Jarred minced garlic won’t have the same results (the flavor is muted).

-• Parsley: the fresh herb adds a nice look, but it’s totally optional.
+• Parsley: The fresh herb adds a nice look, but it’s totally optional.

-• Kosher salt: salt is crucial for the flavor here.
+• Kosher salt: Salt is crucial for the flavor here.

 Parsley is an important garnish in many recipes, since the bright green confetti makes everything look more appealing!
-You can use it in anything from garlic bread to pan seared salmon.
+You can use it in anything from Garlic Bread to Pan-Seared Salmon.

 Ever stored fresh parsley in the fridge in the plastic bag you bought it in, only to realize a few days later that it’s going bad?
 The best way to store it is in an herb saver or canning jar.
 Stored properly, it can last 1 to 2 weeks.
 Go to How to Store Parsley.

-Storage info
+Storage Info

 One note: the parsley loses its bright green color during storage!
 You can add more fresh chopped parsley when you serve it to revive the color.